 The Kanban method is built around improving the flow of product development.
 It works very well when you work according to priority.
 It also works well when some items have schedule constraints.
 When many items have schedule constraints this becomes an issue.

-I was having a discussion with one of my clients and they raised the issue that what’s going on wasn’t clear.
+I was having a discussion with one of my clients and they raised the issue that what was going on wasn’t clear.
 Immediately I thought of setting up a kanban board.
-However when we started to do that it became clear that the main issue is how to commit to clients about deliveries.
+However, when we started to do that it became clear that the main issue is how to commit to clients about deliveries.

-Deliveries to my client’s clients include installation of software, configuration, training and beta testing.
-As a matter of fact my client was managing many small projects and they needed to commit on the various due dates.
+Deliveries to my client’s clients include installation of software, configuration, training, and beta testing.
+As a matter of fact, my client was managing many small projects and they needed to commit to the various due dates.